C Function

 Details

-Used to connect additional source code files.
-Must include the path and filename along with the extension.
+It is used to connect additional source code files.
+Must include the path and file name along with the extension.
 For example:

 /user/project/src/example.c

-Include directories - defining the path to the header file directory
+Include directories — determining the path to the header file directory

 Details

-Used to define a path to a directory containing header files.
+It is used to determine the path to the directory containing the header files.
 For example:

 /user/project/include